- 61% of eCommerce customers view the returns policy of websites and more than 80% make their purchase if they are satisfied with their policy

 - Use plain language (refrain from using any legal-ese!)

 - Clearly mention what you can and cannot return (like jewelry, perishable items) and have a firm timeline on when returns are allowed (for example, within 30 days of purchase.)

 - The timeframe for international returns should be lenient; consider any upcoming holidays and extend the dates accordingly

-- If shipment is damaged and it's the fault of the seller, consider refunding the customer for shipping, or offer to send a replacement free of charge.
+- If a shipment is damaged and it's the fault of the seller, consider refunding the customer for shipping, or offer to send a replacement free of charge.

 - Promote that you accept returns on social media, and ensure the policy is easy to find on your website.

-- Start collecting data on why your items were returned, This can help you improve the quality, display, description or shipment procedure for your goods.
+- Start collecting data on why your items were returned, This can help you improve the quality, display, description, or shipment procedure for your goods.

 - Consider printing your returns policy and including it inside your packaging or on the back of your invoice.